 How much can you borrow?

-This will typically work out to be between three and five times your income – although they will also look at other things, such as whether you would still be able to afford the loan if interest rates increased.
+As a rule of thumb, a bank or building society will typically lend you between three and five times your income - but this isn’t set in stone.
+Lenders will also look at other factors, such as whether you would still be able to afford the loan if interest rates increased.